piam/bjc-course/curriculum/10-internet/labs/03-internet-portfolio-project.md

 **This test/project will be graded.**

-Portfolio Project: Internet
+Portfolio Project- Internet
 ===========================

 Learning Objectives
 -------------------
 The Internet Portfolio Task addresses the following CS Principles Learning Objectives:

- * 1: The student can explain the abstractions in the Internet and how the Internet functions.
+ * 1. The student can explain the abstractions in the Internet and how the Internet functions.
- * 2: The student can explain characteristics of the Internet and the systems built on it.
+ * 2. The student can explain characteristics of the Internet and the systems built on it.
- * 3: The student can analyze how characteristics of the Internet and systems built on it influence their use.
+ * 3. The student can analyze how characteristics of the Internet and systems built on it influence their use.
- * 4: The student can connect the concern of cybersecurity with the Internet and systems built on it.
+ * 4. The student can connect the concern of cybersecurity with the Internet and systems built on it.
- * 5: The student can analyze how computing affects communication, interaction, and cognition.
+ * 5. The student can analyze how computing affects communication, interaction, and cognition.
- * 6: The student can connect computing with innovations in other fields.
+ * 6. The student can connect computing with innovations in other fields.
- * 7: The student can analyze the beneficial and harmful effects of computing.
+ * 7. The student can analyze the beneficial and harmful effects of computing.
- * 8: The student can connect computing within economic, social, and cultural contexts.
+ * 8. The student can connect computing within economic, social, and cultural contexts.

 Task
 ----